-The Honorable Brian P. Kemp, Governor of Georgia

-Members of the General Assembly of the State of Georgia

-Members of the State Board of Education
+The Honorable Brian P. Kemp, Governor of Georgia Members of the General Assembly of the State of Georgia Members of the State Board of Education and Mrs. Anita Watson, Superintendent and Members of the Lanier County Board of Education

-and

-Superintendent and Members of the

-Clinch County Board of Education

-We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the governmental activities and each major fund of the Clinch County Board of Education (School District), as of and for the year ended June 30, 2020, and the related notes to the financial statements, which collectively comprise the School District's basic financial statements, and have issued our report thereon dated March 16, 2021.
+We have audited the financial statements of the governmental activities and each major fund of the Lanier County Board of Education (School District), as of and for the year ended June 30, 2021, and the related notes to the financial statements, which collectively comprise the School District's basic financial statements, and have issued our report thereon dated April 12, 2022.
+We conducted our audit in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States.